These are the EDCB Program specific application guidelines

 STEP 1 – EDCB review commission

 The applications will be reviewed by the EDCB Program Commission members on a competitive basis.
 Some applications will be rejected at this stage.

-Should your application get a first positive evaluation from the PhD Program Commission and a second positive evaluation from your Skype interview, you will receive an invitation to come to the EPFL for personal interviews or to participate in a joint selection process (Hiring Days) taking place approx. 10-12 weeks after the application deadline on the EPFL campus.
+Should your application get a first positive evaluation from the PhD Program Commission, you will receive an invitation to come to the EPFL for personal interviews or to participate in a joint selection process (Hiring Days) taking place approx. 10-12 weeks after the application deadline on the EPFL campus.

 During hiring sessions where the EDCB Program participates in joint Hiring Days, the applicants have the opportunity to present their Master work in front of a review panel that will decide on the final acceptance into the program.
 Our lab heads hiring PhD candidates will present their labs and the project for which they have an open position.
 A wonderful opportunity to meet other EPFL PhD students.